|Training Date||Training Language||Training Location||Registration Close Date||Time||Registration|

-This virtual training course is for produce growers and those interested in learning about produce safety, Good Agricultural Practices (GAPs), and the Food Safety Modernization Act (FSMA) Produce Safety Rule.
+This training course is for produce growers and those interested in learning about produce safety, Good Agricultural Practices (GAPs), and the Food Safety Modernization Act (FSMA) Produce Safety Rule.

 Protect and grow: Strong food safety practices can help protect your business, help meet market requirements such as a GAP audit, and help keep our local foods safe and healthy.

 Meet a regulatory requirement: If your farm is not excluded or exempt from the Produce Safety Rule, at least one supervisor or responsible party from your farm must complete a training that uses FDA-recognized curriculum or equivalent.
 This course meets those requirements.
 Contact the Minnesota Department of Agriculture (MDA) Produce Safety Program to learn if your farm is covered by the Rule.

 Receive additional consideration for future funding opportunities: The Produce Safety Program offers mini-grant opportunities to support Minnesota farmers in implementing on-farm food safety practices.
 Completion of a Produce Safety Rule Grower Training or other applicable food safety training by a responsible party from your farm is one way to receive additional points in the evaluation of your grant application.

 What to Expect